The Top 13 Reasons Why You Should Already Be Scanning Your Photo Collection

-Digital photo software programs make it really easy to re-order photographs based on many criteria.
-In addition to being able to sort chronologically (by the date they were shot), or by event, the newest software lets you “tag” people in the photos so you can then isolate all the photos that particular person is in.
+Digital photo managing applications make it really easy to re-order photographs based on many criteria.
+In addition to being able to sort chronologically by the date they were shot or by the event, the newest software lets you “tag” people in the photos so you can then click on each tag and bring up all of the photos that particular person is in.

 Strengthen Relationships with Family and Friends

-Don’t be surprised if you end up calling up family and friends, as excited as you can possibly be, screaming, “You will never believe what picture I just found!
-Do you remember when you [fill in the blank here with something really really embarrassing]” And before you know it, you and this old schoolmate you friended on Facebook but never bothered chatting with are now talking like you were never separated by time.
+Don’t be surprised if you end up calling family and friends — as excited as you can possibly be — screaming, “You will never believe what picture I just found!
+Do you remember when you [fill in the blank here with something really really embarrassing]” And before you know it, you and this old schoolmate you friended on Facebook (but still hadn’t caught up with) are now talking like you were never separated by time.

-Though don’t be surprised when once the laughter dies down, she asks you to burn that photo.
-“Burn it right now.
-I’m totally not kidding with you.”
+Though, don’t be surprised when once all the laughter dies down, she asks you to burn that photo, “Burn it right now.
+I’m totally not kidding with you!!”

 Ability to Create Photo Books

 And since the prices are so reasonable, it would be a shame not to make as many as your bookshelf can hold.
-You can create them right in many photo organizing programs like Apple’s iPhoto or Adobe’s Photoshop Elements, or download an easy to use standalone program from a company like Picaboo or My Publisher.
+You can create them right in many photo organizing programs like Apple Photos or Adobe’s Photoshop Elements, or download an easy to use standalone program from a company like Blurb or Picaboo.